You must provide information on flexible access, pension savings, lifetime allowance and charge, and lump sum death benefits.

 The member needs this information to complete their Self Assessment tax return telling HM Revenue and Customs (HMRC) how much tax was payable and how much their scheme paid.

-Information to give if you’re paying lump sum death benefits
+You’re paying lump sum death benefits

 If your scheme is making a payment because the member has died the scheme doesn’t pay the lifetime allowance charge.

-- the date of payment
+- date of payment